nhsx/skunkworks-data-lens/README.md

 Using artificial intelligence to power this search engine reduces the time required to make the most of existing data sets, and answers the call from the Secretary of State for Health and Social Care to turbo charge data responsiveness and ease the burden of data collection across the health and care system.

-The NHSx AI Lab is working with the Home Office programme: [Accelerated Capability Environment (ACE)](https://www.gov.uk/government/groups/accelerated-capability-environment-ace) to choose a supplier to complete this project, providing access to a large pool of talented and experienced suppliers who pitch their own vision for the project.
+The NHSX AI Lab is working with the Home Office programme: [Accelerated Capability Environment (ACE)](https://www.gov.uk/government/groups/accelerated-capability-environment-ace) to choose a supplier to complete this project, providing access to a large pool of talented and experienced suppliers who pitch their own vision for the project.

 Data Lens currently joins up five data catalogues from across the NHS system including NHS England and Improvement, NHS Digital, and Public Health England.
 The project is now entering a testing phase where searches will be used to train the search engine, and feedback implemented to improve the user experience.

-## NHSx AI Lab Skunkworks
+## NHSX AI Lab Skunkworks
-The project is supported by the NHSx AI Lab Skunkworks, which exists within the NHSx AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.
+The project is supported by the NHSX AI Lab Skunkworks, which exists within the NHSX AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.

-Find out more about the [NHSx AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
+Find out more about the [NHSX AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
 Join our [Virtual Hub](https://future.nhs.uk/connect.ti/system/text/register) to hear more about future Dragons' Den-style event opportunities.
 Get in touch with the Skunkworks team at [aiskunkworks@nhsx.nhs.uk](aiskunkworks@nhsx.nhs.uk).